Endesfelder-Lab/EVE-software/README.md

 To open the graphical user interface and run Eve, first activate the python environment you created during the installation.
 Then run `GUI.py` with Python.
 ## Quick Start Guide
 ### Set up the Processing Tab
-Running `GUI.py` will open Eve's graphical user interface.
+Running `GUI.py` will open Eve's graphical user interface which you can see on the right side of the figure.

 ![](Quick_Start/1_Setting_up_GUI_new.png)

 The main window has 7 major parts that are marked with red boxes and are described in more detail in the following.
 1. **Menu bar:** By clicking on `Settings`, you can open the `Advanced settings`, save the current GUI configuration and settings or load a specific GUI configuration.
 Under `Utilities` you will find some additional functionalities to pre-process the raw event data files before processing them with Eve. \
 Now, open the advaced settings, and change the settings in accordance with the image below.\